byrneml/byrneml/README.md

 I'm Luke.
 I'm seed-stage an investor docused on developer tools and computing infrastructure.
 I split my time between investing & writing code whenever I can.
 If you'd like to chat, you can find me [here](https://twitter.com/byrnemluke).

 - Working at [pebblebed](https://pebblebed.com) - building & investing in companies.
-- Thinking about the Verticalization of Cloud Infrastructure, Edge Computing, [WebAssembly](https://byrnemluke.com/posts/webassembly), and Low Code.
+- Thinking about the AI, Verticalization of Cloud Infrastructure, Edge Computing, [WebAssembly](https://byrnemluke.com/posts/webassembly), and Low Code.
-- Writing code (more soon).
+- Writing code.

 ### Portfolio
 ---